djuliannader/RabiModel/README.md

 - Survival amplitude of quench dynamics

-Edit the parameters in main_dqpts.jl and run:
+Edit the parameters directly in the file main_dqpts.jl and run:

 ```bash